lapps/lapps.github.io/technical/discriminators.md

 # The LAPPS URI Inventory

-<div class="note">This page is a work in progress.</div>
+<div class="note"><em>WIP</em> This page is a work in progress.</div>

-The LAPPS URI Inventory is the set of all URIs recognized by LAPPS Grid services.
+The [LAPPS URI Inventory](http://vocab.lappsgrid.org/discriminators) is the set of all URIs recognized by LAPPS Grid services.
 The URIs in the inventory fall into two categories:

 1. [Web Service Exchange Vocabulary](http://vocab.lappsgrid.org) (or simply "The Vocabulary")<br/>The URI used for annotation types produced and consumed by LAPPS services.
 For example the URIs for [Token](http://vocab.lappsgrid.org/Token) and [Sentence](http://vocab.lappsgrid.org/Sentence).
 1. Metadata<br/>Anything that is not a vocabulary URI is metadata about something else.

-Discriminators are the set of URI used by LAPPS Grid services and should really be referred to as *The LAPPS URI Inventory*.
-URI in the LAPPS inventory fall into three general categories:

-1. Media types.
-For example the URI for LIF documents.
-1. Metadata.
-Information about licensing, allowable uses, or actions a service should perform.
-1. Vocabulary types.
-Annotation types added by services that have additional semantics associated with them.
+These are often referred to as *discriminators* since they are the URI used as the value of the `discriminator` field in [org.lappsgrid.serialization.Data](http://wiki.lappsgrid.org/org.lappsgrid.serialization/groovydoc/org/lappsgrid/serialization/Data.html) objects.

 For historical reasons the Discriminator DSL language includes keywords and provisions for concepts that no longer apply.
-In particular, *parents*, *offset*, and *bank* will go away in the future.
+In particular, *parents*, *offset*, and *bank* will go away in the near future.

-The only important fields are *uri* and *description*.
+The only important fields are *uri* and *description*, and only *uri* is required.

 ## URI